Glyphack/aws-slapdash/README.md

 Open your slapdash command bar, the default shortcut is `ctrl+j`.
 Type in "new command", press enter then select the "Local Command" option.

-In the opened page specify the script path by navigating to the path you got in the last step and choosing the script from it's name.
+1. specify the script path by navigating to the path you got in the last step and choosing the script from it's name.
+For example "secretsmanager.py" is for using Secrets Manager service.

-Select a name for the command this can be the service full name like Secrets Manager.
+2. Select a name for the command this can be the service full name like Secrets Manager.

-Choose an alias so you can call this command with a shorter name, like "secrets".
+3. Choose an alias so you can call this command with a shorter name, like "secrets".

-Optionally choose a keyboard shortcut for the command.
+4. Optionally choose a keyboard shortcut for the command.

 Repeat this process for all the services you need.

 ### Step 3: Configure the AWS profile

-Add the script `configure.py` as explained in step 2 to Slapdash.
+Add the script `configure.py` as explained in [step 2](#step-2-add-commands-to-slapdash).

-Run it from Slapdash and configure the app.
+Run configure command from Slapdash and configure the app.

 You can read about configuration in the below section.

 ## Usage & Configuration